 Now, you could stop here and take the basic information and run off into the world trying to buy property.

 The reality is that real estate is very local, so it’s pretty obvious that nothing can be a ‘rule’.
 You wouldn’t expect the ratios to be the same in Florida, Oklahoma, or California.

 Just a quick anecdote – insurance rates in Florida are at least double the rates of where I’m from in Massachusetts.
 So, obviously, when analyzing deals in these two states, we cannot use the same set of assumptions.

 How to Determine a Good income Ratio in Any Market

 1) Determine Your Cash on Cash Return Goals

 The first thing you want to do is to create a goal for the return on your cash investment.
-Personally, I aim for 40% or higher but I’m willing to accept a 35% return on my money.
-Let’s use 35% for our calculations.
+Let’s say your goal is to earn 15% cash on cash return on any particular deal.

 - If I buy a $100,000 property, that will require around $20,000 down payment.